Each Waldorf school, while sharing a common philosophical base and methodology with other Waldorf schools, has a unique character.

 - Help each child blossom into young adulthood with a balanced capacity for both feeling and thinking, so that they are prepared, with self confidence and inner resources to accept responsibility and take their places as creative, self-directed members of society.

-The school does not seek any specific type of student; a broad spectrum of styles and abilities within each class is essential for creating a healthy environment.
-Our students all acquire knowledge and information in a curriculum approved by the W.A.
-Office of Non-Government Education.
+The School does not seek any specific type of student; a broad spectrum of styles and abilities within each class is essential for creating a healthy environment.
+Our students all acquire knowledge and information in a curriculum approved by the State Government School Curriculum and Standards Authority.

 Their education and the fact that schools make it their policy to attract a spectrum drawn from diverse backgrounds, ensures that they are not only able to function well in teams, but are at home in different social settings – extremely important in today’s multicultural, multi-disciplined world.
 In entering, as they do, all walks of life they take with them all the above qualities.